-The AMD Radeon 265 is the heart of this build without a doubt.
+The EVGA GTX 1050 is the heart of this build without a doubt.
 This card is what will allow you to run games on medium to high settings at such a cheap price.
 I know that the design of a graphics card means nothing, but still when I first looked at this card, I was one hundred percent sold.

-AMD is known for having graphics cards that run hot, but the Radeon 265 has an amazing internal fan that will allow it to keep cool even when under a lot of strain.
+Some video cards are known for running hot, but the GTX 1050 has an amazing internal fan that will allow it to keep cool even when under a lot of strain.

 Considering this cards compact design, I was impressed by the performance this card produces making me recommend it without a doubt.